VirtusLab/scala-cli/website/docs/getting_started.md

 ```
 <!-- clear -->

-Now we can write our logic in `files.scala`:
+Now we can write our logic in a file named `files.scala`:

 ```scala title=files.scala
 // using lib com.lihaoyi::os-lib:0.7.8